 Singleness is not something we need to overcome.
 It is a season that lasts longer for some than others.
 It is a season that may not end for some, as well.

-For the woman that just cringed at the later statement, this is not to scare you.
+For the woman that just cringed at the last statement, this is not to scare you.
 I promise!

 We see plenty of posts on social media celebrating how blessed someone is because they are 'in a relationship,' engaged, or happily married, but when was the last time you saw a post celebrating the blessing of singleness?
 You may ask, “Is that even a thing?”